-Many people who have accessed sexual images of children believe that there is a ‘grey area’, between material that is legal and material that is illegal.
+Many people who have engaged in online sexual behaviour involving children believe that there is a ‘grey area’, between what is legal and illegal.

 Please watch the following film to get an idea of some of the justifications that people use to allow themselves to continue offending online.